jvermeir/ShoppingList/README.md

-done - day of the week | recipe | delete button done - day can be changed using dropdown menu
-- recipe can be changed by typing in a text field
+done - day of the week | recipe | delete button done - day can be changed using dropdown menu done - recipe can be changed by typing in a text field

 api: